Interview: Max Tegmark on Superintelligent AI, Cosmic Apocalypse, and Life 3.0

 Look at an aerial photo of Manhattan today and compare it with an image of the island from 1 million years ago.
 Back then life had made a slight perturbation, the island is green because of life.
 But now it’s completely transformed.
 And just like life has transformed Manhattan, there’s no reason why life can’t transform our cosmos.

 I’m the optimist, not the pessimist: I’m with Freeman Dyson here.
-It’s not the universe giving meaning to us, it’s us giving meaning to the universe.
+It’s not our universe giving meaning to us, it’s us giving meaning to our universe.

 BACK TO TOP↑